| 'Illustrations & Drawings' comprises a cluster of illustrations of church and gothic architecture, along with a

 In 1993 he moved to the United States, where as a postgraduate he undertook a Digital Design course in the College of Design, Art, Architecture and Planning at the University of Cincinnati.
 While there he worked for the University's School of Engineering as a software and web designer, on a number of projects featuring departmental research.

 After Ian returned to the U.K. in 1997, he worked as a designer for British Telecom, Virgin and the U.K. government.
 Turning to graphic design, he completed his studies at the Norwich School of Art and Design.
 Since then he has concentrated on individual fine art encompassing painting and drawing, while retaining an interest in design.

-Ian is proficient in the use of Adobe Photoshop, Adobe Illustrator, Adobe InDesign and Adobe Director, among other titles.
+Ian is proficient in the use of Adobe Photoshop, Adobe Illustrator, Adobe InDesign and Affinity Designer, among other titles.